dnulnets/authz/README.md

 ```

 ### Example AuthorizationPolicy
-This example shows how to use an authorization policy for the app **simple** using a CUSTOM action that specifies the previous added extension provider to use for authorization.
+This example shows how to use an authorization policy for the "app" **simple**.
+You want to protect it using a CUSTOM action that specifies the previous added extension provider to use for authorization.
 The provider has to be set up in advance.
 See previous chapter.
 ```
 apiVersion: security.istio.io/v1
 kind: AuthorizationPolicy